abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

   ![z-index](./img/z-index-2.png)
 - Notes:

-  - ⚠️ In order to work, the element must have a `position` value other than `static` (because `z-index` only works on positioned elements)
   - you can't hover on something that have a negative `z-index`
   - There's a CSS property called `isolation` that can be used to create a new stacking context for an element, which can be useful when you want to prevent an element from being affected by the `z-index` of its parent element.
     ![z-index](./img/z-index-3.svg)